chad-autry/stdin-eval-stdout/README.md

 ## Motivation

 Securely evaluate user submitted Javascript.
-Secureity isn't accomplished just by using the image and still requires following some rules:
+Security isn't accomplished just by using the image and still requires following some rules:

 1. Assume the spawned process will be compromised
   1. It is meant to be thrown away, don't re-use
   2. Don't inject any data into the process the code under evaluation isn't privileged to see